cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 (unlimited connections).
 As each YARN container launched by CDAP makes a connection to Zookeeper, the number of connections required is a function of usage.

-**Note:** If explore is enabled on secure Hadoop, the MapReduce JobHistory Server must be installed as well.
+**Note:** If Explore is enabled on secure Hadoop, the MapReduce JobHistory Server must be installed as well.
 Most Hadoop installations will already be running the MapReduce JobHistory Server.

 .. _deployment-architectures: